-During the last quarter of the year (October 1 to December 31), any requested changes will take effect on January 1st, NOT the first of the next month.
+Example: If enrollment into a new D-SNP is requested in April, the effective date of the enrollment is likely going to be May 1st.
+However, during the last quarter of the year (October 1st to December 31st), any requested changes will take effect on January 1st, NOT the first of the next month.

-Please note: CMS allows for an exception to the rules on disenrollment described above, in special circumstances.
+Note: CMS allows for an exception to the rules on disenrollment described above, in special circumstances.
 The term Medicare uses is Special Enrollment Period (SEP).
+You can make changes to your Medicare Advantage and Medicare drug coverage when certain events happen in your life, for example, if you move, lose other health care coverage, or were not properly informed about your benefits.

-If there is a special circumstance, a dual eligible can change enrollment more than once in a quarter.
-For example: If the dual eligible or the caregiver was misled into enrolling into the D-SNP, CMS will allow the enrollee to disenroll before the next quarter begins.
+Example: If the dual eligible or the caregiver was misled into enrolling into the D-SNP, CMS will allow the enrollee to dis-enroll or switch their coverage.

-Please see FAQ #6 below on free assistance from SHIP - the State Health Insurance Assistance Program.
+See FAQ #6 below on free assistance from SHIP - the State Health Insurance Assistance Program.
 SHIP staff can also provide assistance in disenrolling from a D-SNP.